SublimeText/Helium/README.md

     + The plugin can deal authorization by token.

   - Connect view to a Jupyter kernel.
-We can start if there is no kernel.
+We can also start a kernel.
   - Execute code block in view and get the result within ST3.

     + A view to store inputs and results is created for each kernel.